CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Experimental Setup

-Statistical validation employs paired $t$-tests with Bonferroni correction, 95\% bootstrap confidence intervals, and Cohen’s $d$ for effect size estimation~\cite{efron1994bootstrap,cohen1988statistical}.
-Power-law regression analyses are conducted to fit performance–robustness relationships, ensuring both statistical and practical significance.
-All results are averaged over multiple runs and reported with standard deviations to ensure reproducibility.
+For statistical validation, we use paired $t$-tests with Bonferroni correction, $95\%$ bootstrap confidence intervals, and Cohen's $d$ for effect size estimation~\cite{efron1994bootstrap,cohen1988statistical}.
+Power-law fits are estimated in log space for the performance--robustness analysis.
+Unless otherwise specified, reported means aggregate over questions within each specialty and then over transfer configurations, with standard deviations used to expose variability rather than hide it.